andrewscaya/ascmvc/docs/routing.rst

 All configuration must be given in the ``$baseConfig`` array, under the ``routes`` index.

-.. note:: For more information on configuring the application's routes, please see the :ref:`configuration` section.
+.. note:: For more information on configuring the application's routes, please see the :ref:`configuration routing` section.

 .. index:: Routes